lpolovets/lpolovets.github.io/v2/README.md

 ### While you build, we back you with:

-* Help raising your current round (for every $1 we invest, we bring in $2-$3 more on average)
+* Help raising your current round (for every $1 we invest, we bring in $2-$3 more on average).
-* Help raising the next round (60% seed-to-Series-A graduation rate vs. 15% industry average)
+* Help raising the next round (60% seed-to-Series-A graduation rate vs. 15% industry average).
-* Strategic and tactical tips learned from working with 150+ companies and 10+ unicorns over 12+ years
+* Strategic and tactical tips learned from working with 150+ companies and 10+ unicorns over 12+ years.
-* Storytelling for a wider audience
+* Storytelling for a wider audience.
-* Customer and expert intros
+* Customer and expert intros.
-* Temporary SF office space, service provider and software discounts, and more
+* Temporary SF office space, service provider and software discounts, and more.

 <hr>